HameezAli/Advanced-RAG/README.md

 ytcode.py is the vanilla code from the YT video where pdf and question is hardcoded<br>
 preload.py allows user to ask any question to the hardcoded pdf<br>
 main.py allows user to upload custom pdf and ask any question<br>
-all 3 models require a grok-ai api key from grokcloud<br>
+all 3 models require a groq-ai api key from groqcloud<br>